Recommended outline for M.S. theses

 8. Avoid acronyms as much as possible, e.g. write "NPS" as "Naval Postgraduate School" or by its principal noun as "School".
 Acronyms are used by bureaucracies to make it harder for readers outside a small group to understand what is described, but your goal in a thesis is to communicate.
 If you must use one, write out its words in parentheses the first time you use the acronym.

-10. Standard citation formats in computer science are either in the form of parethesized author-year pairs (e.g. "(Rowe, 2008)") or numbers in brackets (e.g. "") where the number is that of an item in your reference list.
+10. Standard citation formats in computer science are either in the form of parenthesized author-year pairs (e.g. "(Rowe, 2008)") or numbers in brackets (e.g. "") where the number is that of an item in your reference list.
+Given a choice, you should prefer the first form because it is clearer.
 Do not use footnotes for references.
-In both cases you should have a reference list at the back with references in alphabetical order of the first author's last name.
-A citation should be given in the first sentence making a reference.
+Also, try to avoid citing the same reference more than once unless the previous citation was on a different page.
+You should have a reference list at the back with references in alphabetical order of the first author's last name.
+The citation should go at the end of the first sentence referring to the ideas contained in the reference.

 11. Do not repeat something you said earlier unless you have something new to say; cross-reference instead.
 Technical papers are not usually read in order.